-Nitric Oxide, or NO ( also known as Arginine-Alpha-Keto-Glutarate or AAKG) is a gas produced by the body from the amino acid Arginine.
-It's a cell signaling molecule that is involved in numerous functions, some of which include controlling nutrient delivery, and initiating hemodilation, which is the widening of blood channels.
-NO enhances the “pump” sensation we get from exercise, this is referred to as “cell expansion” or “cell volumization”.
-One of the reasons enhancing the pump is important is that nutrients are delivered faster and waste products are removed faster, allowing for faster recovery between sets and between workouts and ultimately better workout performance because you're getting fuel to your muscles faster.
+Nitric Oxide, or N.O. is a gas produced by the body from the amino acid Arginine.
+It’s a cell signaling molecule that is involved in numerous functions.
+Some of these include controlling nutrient delivery, and initiating hemodilation, which is the widening of blood channels.
+N.O. enhances the “pump” sensation we get from exercise.
+This is “cell expansion” or “cell volumization”.
+Also, N.O. delivers nutrients are faster and removes waste products faster.
+This allows for faster recovery between sets and between workouts.
+Additionally, it means better workout performance because you’re getting fuel to your muscles faster.

-NO can also help you achieve a "perpetual pump" - a muscle pump that stays in its blood-filled, hard condition all day long.
+N.O. can also help you achieve a “perpetual pump” – a muscle pump that stays in its blood-filled, hard condition all day long.
 Yes, you can feel it all day!
-As well, NO is tied into cell volumization or cell expansion, the currently big thing in supplements.
+N.O. stimulates cell volumization or cell expansion, the currently big thing in supplements.
 In fact, this is a huge product category.
 What is cell volumization?
-It's a common, popular term referring to the hydration state of the cell.
-The volume of fluid within the cell has been shown to help regulate a number of physiological processes.
+It’s a common, popular term referring to the hydration state of the cell.
+The volume of fluid within the cell will regulate a number of physiological processes.
 As an example, research has shown that cell swelling decreases protein breakdown while stimulating protein synthesis.

-As far as evidence, there are studies on this product but this is one of the few supplements you can actually feel working – typically within a few days of use you will notice that perpetual pump – you're pumped all the time.
+As far as evidence, there are studies on this product but this is one of the few supplements you can actually feel working.
+In fact, you are perpetually pumped.
 Does it work for everyone?
 No, probably not.
 Will it work for most people?
 Yes, it will.
 Regardless, here are some studies on the product:

 One of the older studies relating to nitric oxide was done by Elam et al (19) in which subjects who received a form of nitric oxide supplement produced greater total gains in strength and lean body mass while on a high intensity strength training program compared to a placebo group on the same exercise regime over the same five week period.
 Of further interest in this study was that nitric oxide also enhanced recovery from chronic stress by decreasing tissue breakdown as shown by lower urinary hydroxyproline (UH) levels.
 It also appears that from certain studies done by Friedl et al (20) higher levels of nitric oxide in the body are correlated with enhanced immune function.